OrdinaryMagician/ibuki_m/README.md

 ### Nudist Mode

 Removes your exoskeleton, jetpack and the minimal clothing **Ibuki** begrudgingly wears to not *"titillate"* people too much in public.
 All that's left is a belt to hold your Hammerspace devices and the very important **Lucky Collar** that **Saya** gave you.
 Do note that the added *"looseness"* will increase your view bob as you run, and for obvious reasons you'll lose the ability to fly.
+However, to compensate, the damage resistance of oil will be more effective.

 Note: This doesn't affect the **Mischievous Ellen** follower.
 She's more than used to seeing **Ibuki** naked.